 Exercise: getting fit, staying motivated

-My clients can find it a challenge getting to the gym when the sun starts rising later in the morning; even more so when they know it still won’t be up by the time they leave.
-Yet somehow it doesn’t stop them.
+Some of my clients can find it a challenge getting to the gym when the sun starts rising later in the morning.
+It’s even tougher when they know it still won’t be up by the time they leave.
+Yet somehow it doesn’t stop most of them.
 Why?
 I think it’s because of the great buzz and mood boost they score from the session.
 By the time they leave they’re feeling so good it doesn’t matter so much about the light, or the weather.
 And this is the truly remarkable thing about exercise; if the benefits could be put in a pill, there isn’t a person who wouldn’t buy them.
-Just consider the facts.
+But for anyone struggling with the idea of embarking on an exercise regime as we head into the cold, dark months, consider the facts.

 Exercise is beneficial for: